programming-notes/sinatra-datetime-challenge/README.md

 So, in what format must a string be for Ruby to parse it to a date and time?
 One format is *[ISO 8601][]*, an international standard for representing dates and times.
 There's also *JIS X 0301*, *RFC 2822*, *RFC 3339*, etc.  In other words, probably nothing that our users will enter on their own.

 We won't create an exhaustive list, but let's explore a few formats to see how Ruby handles them.
 Open the `rake console` and try to assign an event a starting date and time using each of the strings in Table 1.
 Some will parse correctly and some won't.
 See Figure 1 for a couple examples; notice that when a string doesn't parse properly, the attribute's value is set to `nil`.
 Guess which formats will work before using them.
-What happens if the string leaves out elements live the time zone, seconds, etc.?
+What happens if the string leaves out elements like the time zone, seconds, etc.?

 ```ruby
 event = Event.new